Nonlinear Lattice Framework for Inflation: Bridging stochastic inflation and the $\delta{N}$ formalism: Preliminaries

 which implies that the shear decays with $1/a^3$ at leading order in the gradient expansion.
 In our simulations, the box is defined in comoving coordinates, so that all modes within the resolved band eventually cross the Hubble radius.
 For the scalar-field system considered here, since any sustained anisotropic sources are absent, the shear mode is expected to decay once the relevant modes become super-Hubble.

 Considering this behaviour, we adopt a shear-free truncation in the main evolution, while the validity of this truncation becomes subtle, especially when part of the resolved band remains near or inside the horizon.
 Within the decomposition in Eq.~\eqref{eq:conformal_flat_metric}, the condition $\sigma_{ij}=0$ implies that $\tilde{\gamma}_{ij}$ is time independent at leading order in our truncation.
 We therefore fix the remaining spatial gauge freedom on the initial slice by imposing $\partial_i \tilde{\gamma}_{ij}=0$, and choose initial data such that $\tilde{\gamma}_{ij}=\delta_{ij}$.
 This yields the conformally flat, shear-free spatial metric used in the simulation.
 Since some modes are initially sub-Hubble, the validity of this approximation must be checked a posteriori.
 As a consistency check, we explicitly monitor the evolution of $\mathfrak{R}_i$, whose decay provides a direct measure of the suppression of the omitted shear sector.
+We emphasize that the shear-free ansatz should not be regarded as a truncation whose validity is guaranteed \emph{a priori}.
+Its motivation instead lies in a scale-dependent hierarchy.
+On sufficiently large (super-Hubble) scales, the omitted shear sector is suppressed by spatial gradients and the decaying shear mode becomes negligible, consistent with the standard gradient-expansion argument.
+Deep inside the horizon, metric perturbations are generally expected not to provide the leading correction to the matter dynamics as long as they remain perturbative, and the slow-roll hierarchy is not strongly violated.
+The most delicate regime is around horizon crossing, where neither of these simplifying limits is fully effective, and the validity of the approximation is therefore less automatic.

+In our framework, the implicit assumption is that, although spatial gradients are retained to capture the nonlinear evolution of the matter sector, the integrated effect of the neglected shear sector remains subdominant throughout the evolution.
+For this reason, we do not regard the shear-free approximation as universally valid, but instead assess its consistency on a case-by-case basis through the residual of the momentum constraint.
+A small residual supports the internal consistency of the approximation for a given simulation, but should not be interpreted as a model-independent proof of validity.
+In particular, scenarios involving strongly nonlinear metric dynamics or large violations of the slow-roll hierarchy may require a more complete treatment, potentially including the full shear sector or a numerical-relativity formulation.

 Under this approximation, the Hamiltonian constraint is given by

 with the energy density of the matter being

 and $C_H$ being the curvature correction, given by